t9md/atom-narrow/README.md

 1. Set `Search.startByDoubleClick` to `true` from settings-view.
 2. Double click keyword in editor.
-3. Each time you duble click keyword, new narrow-editor open and old one is replaced.
+3. Each time you double click keyword, new narrow-editor open and old one is replaced.
 4. You can continue double click which ever narrow-editor or normal-editor.

 # Commands